Last Updated on

-Exclusive breastfeeding means that a baby is fed only breast milk for the first six months of its life, with no additional food or drinks.
-This is the best nourishment for a baby and such babies are not even given water.
+Exclusive breastfeeding means that a baby is fed only breast milk for the first six months of his life, with no additional food or drinks.
+This is the best nourishment for the baby, who is not even given water.

 Benefits of Exclusive Breastfeeding for Mother and Baby

 The importance of exclusive breastfeeding can never be understated.
-For a start, exclusive breastfeeding minimizes the dangers of infections and diseases, furthermore, it is also considerably beneficial for the mother too.
-Read on to understand the advantages of exclusive breastfeeding for a baby and its mother.
+It minimises the dangers of infections and diseases.
+Furthermore, it is also considered beneficial for the mother, too.
+Read on to understand the advantages of exclusive breastfeeding for a baby and his mother.

 - Scientific studies have revealed that the healthiest babies are those that have been exclusively breastfed.